โš ๏ธ

 Grade C: 70%+

-Minimum to stay on the market from 2030.
-Beverage cartons, some flexibles, coated fibre.
+Minimum to stay on the market from 2030, or 24 months after the Art.
+6(4) act, whichever is the latest.
+Beverage cartons, some flexibles, coated fiber.

 Below Grade C